Skip to content

 Latin Historical Linguistics

-Latin is an Indo-European language, which means that it goes back to Proto-Indo-European.
+Latin is an Indo-European language, which means that it is ultimately descended from Proto-Indo-European.
 If historical linguistics interests you, I recommend that you begin with some of the following resources:

 Currently the standard Latin etymological dictionary is Michiel de Vaan’s Etymological Dictionary of Latin & the Other Italic Languages.
 But it’s not cheap ($400+ for the hardcover and around $90 for the paperback) and its huge.
 So I usually use Etymonline and Wiktionary for my etymological data, unless I’m writing an academic article.